dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

     }
 }
 ```
-We can inspect the different overload signatures by calling an instance of the class with the method, notice no parenthesis after the method name.
+We can inspect the different overload signatures by calling an instance of the class with the method name.
+Notice there are no parenthesis after the method name so we aren't invoking it.
 ```powershell
 $me = New-Object -TypeName Human
 $me.SayHello